 - any other verdict or decision means the case is ended (such as an order for charges to “lie on file”, meaning no further action will be taken).

 Very important: even though a case ceases to be active when a defendant is cleared, the same is NOT true if they are found guilty.
-Then, the case remains active until they are sentenced.
+Then, the case remains active until they are sentenced – which may be days or weeks later.

 However, in big cases the media often publishes full background coverage, including interviews, as soon as the defendant is found guilty (or pleads guilty), without waiting for sentence to be passed.
 The main issue here is whether the defendant will be sentenced by magistrates, or by a judge in a higher court: again, magistrates might be influenced by media reports in their sentencing, but judges are held to be able to disregard outside influences.

 Students sitting the media law test at Coventry University should assume it is NOT safe to publish background information about a trial when a guilty verdict has been returned, because the case is still active.
-They should say one should wait until sentence is passed.
-You will be tested on the basis that while a case is still active, the rules must be followed to the letter – even though you may see newspapers and broadcasters taking a calculated risk.
+They should say that to be completely safe, one should wait until sentence is passed.
+However, they might add a note saying newspapers and broadcasters often take a calculated risk and publish backgrounders, based on their experience or legal advice.

 Can a case become active again after ceasing to be active?